 Your emails cannot be just all sales and pitches.

 I don’t know what the percentage is, but I would say at least 80%, maybe even 85% of the emails I write don’t sound like a sales presentation.

 However, if you look at every single one of them, they always have a link that either leads to a product offer, or to a blog post, and within that blog post, there is an offer.

 This is why we watch movies and TV.
 We watch shows, follow sports and go to concerts.
 And spend big bucks on it.

-It is a desire, a need we all have:
+It’s a desire, a need we all have.